Nigel Bridge, Baron Bridge of Harwich: Early life

 Bridge was born in Codicote, Hertfordshire, the second son of Commander Cyprian Dunscomb Charles Bridge, Royal Navy, and of Gladys Bridge, née Steel, the daughter of a Lancashire cotton manufacturer.
 He never met his father, who had abandoned his mother shortly after his birth.
-He was the younger brother of Anthony Bridge, later Dean of Guildford.
+He was the younger brother of Tony Bridge, later Dean of Guildford.

 He followed his elder brother to Marlborough College, with a scholarship.
 Disliking the school, he went to Europe, where he learned French and German.
 Returning to Britain, he worked as a journalist on regional newspapers in Lancashire, and wrote an unpublished novel.

 He volunteered to join the Fleet Air Arm before the Second World War broke out, but was rejected as being colour blind.
 He was instead conscripted into the British Army in 1940, and commissioned into the King's Royal Rifle Corps, serving in Italy, north-west Europe, and Germany.
 He was demobilised in 1946 with the rank of captain.

 Shortly after he was commissioned, and without any previous experience, he successfully defended a soldier on a charge of desertion at a court-martial.
 He then became much in demand as a defending officer, giving him a taste for advocacy.

 Legal career

 Bridge was called to the bar at Inner Temple in 1947, having achieved the first place in that year's bar exams.
 After pupillage under Martin Jukes, he joined a set of chambers specializing in personal injury cases, before joining John Widgery's chambers at 3 Temple Gardens in 1950, where he specialized in local government and planning law.

 From 1964 to 1968, he was Junior Counsel to the Treasury (Common Law), commonly known as Treasury Devil.
 He was the last Treasury Devil to try a case from private practice while in office.
 He was made a bencher at Inner Temple in 1964, Reader in 1985 and Treasurer in 1986.

-By tradition Treasury Devils were appointed to the High Court after their term, and after four years as Treasury Devil Bridge was appointed a Justice of the High Court of Justice in 1968, receiving the customary knighthood.
+By tradition Treasury Devils were appointed to the High Court after their term, and after four years as Treasury Devil, Bridge was appointed a Justice of the High Court of Justice in 1968, receiving the customary knighthood.
 Assigned to the Queen's Bench Division, he was presiding Judge of the Western Circuit from 1972-74.